jrc92/dash-plotly/README.md

 timeout: "1600s"
 ```

-16. Since we had enabled the API earlier, we can access the Cloud Build Dashboard for our project via the Navigational Pane in the top left
+17. Since we had enabled the API earlier, we can access the Cloud Build Dashboard for our project via the Navigational Pane in the top left
 ![clouldbuild](img/cloudbuild.png)

-16. Lets create a build trigger based on ```git push``` into our GitHub repository.
+18. Lets create a build trigger based on ```git push``` into our GitHub repository.
 Choose GitHub as source, and connect to the specific project repo.
 ![push](img/push.png)

-17. In the Specifications, we will specify 'Branch' trigger type and Build Configuration as 'Cloud Build configuration file (yaml or json)'
+19. In the Specifications, we will specify 'Branch' trigger type and Build Configuration as 'Cloud Build configuration file'
 ![spec](img/spec.png)

-18. Next, we will trigger build by doing ```git add .```, ```git commit -m 'message'``` and ```git push```.
+20. Next, we will trigger build by doing ```git add .```, ```git commit -m 'message'``` and ```git push```.
 Returning to the Cloud Build Dashboard, we will see the following in the 'History' tab
 ![history](img/history.png)
 Clicking into the specific build ID shows the following:
 ![buildsuccess](img/buildsuccess.png)